abysslover/crosscut/README.md

-# Poseidon
+# Crosscut
-Multiple genome representation, taxonomy classification, and its applications.
+Multiple genome representation, and its applications.

+### Poseidon
+Taxonomy classification.